SUSE/open-build-service-connector/README.md

 settings in your `settings.json` and change the account password via the command `Set the password of a Build Service Account`.

+MacOSX and Windows users don't have to install anything, as [node-keytar](https://github.com/atom/node-keytar) uses the operating system's secret storage.

 ## Current limitations